Let’s start selling! 3, 2, 1...book launch!

 Here’s how Elite can help.

-The years our team spent working directly with CreateSpace means that we know the ins and outs of how to sell more books on Amazon.
+The years our team spent working directly with self-publishing services means that we know the ins and outs of how to sell more books on Amazon.

 We can write professional marketing copy that is optimized to Amazon’s peculiar search algorithms and that will make your book more visible.
 As the author, you might be too close to your book to see what about it will attract a readership, so having a professional and objective writer craft your marketing text can make all the difference.